danakj/danakj.github.io/_posts/2022-12-03-tagged-union.md

 #### C++17 and std::variant

-C++17 introduces std::variant, which provides a tagged union, except [over a `size_t`](https://en.cppreference.com/w/cpp/utility/variant/get) instead of over an enum.
+C++17 introduces `std::variant`, which provides a tagged union, except [over a `size_t`](https://en.cppreference.com/w/cpp/utility/variant/get) instead of over an enum.
 If you have a mapping from an enum to size_t then you can essentially use it as a tagged enum.
 A variant can be read or written into by selecting based on the type of the member, but this